FN-FAL113/FlyChecker/README.md

 # FlyChecker
 Checks if player has a fly permission if not fly state will be removed.
-Designed to work with LuckPerms by means of setting a expiry on a permission.
-Can even act as am anti-flyhack for servers.
+Designed to work with LuckPerms or any Permission manager plugin by means of setting a expiry on a fly permission or if you want to give players temporary fly with a permission that has a expiry.
+Can even act as an anti-flyhack for servers.

+Works with CMI or Essentials together with Skyblock (Bentobox Island Fly addon).

 ### **Permissions:**
         flychecker.flycheck - admin permission, allows you to perform the following command: